Fiscal Policy Tools

 Contractionary fiscal policy includes increasing taxes, decreasing spending or some of both.
 Contractionary fiscal policy decreases GDP by decreasing Government Purchases through decreases in government spending or decreasing Personal Consumption and Gross Investment through tax increases.
 These changes have a multiplier effect on the overall economy depending on the economy’s MPS.

-Contractionary fiscal policy decreases the government deficit but it is possible to have a contractionary effect on the economy without impacting the deficit by increasing taxes and spending by the same amount.
+Contractionary fiscal policy decreases the government deficit, but it is possible to have a contractionary effect on the economy without impacting the deficit by decreasing taxes and spending by the same amount.
 This is called the balanced budget multiplier.

 How can lag times reduce or eliminate the effectiveness of fiscal policy?